BigSwingingDan/Keep-calm-and-carry-on/Volleyball/README.md

 Coming Soon

-Work with Mario of BSC to see if we can get a regular group together.
+Work with Mario to see if we can get a regular group together.

 - Age requirements
 - Fitness requirements
 - Time
 - Location
 - Cost
-- Net carries responsabilties
+- Net carriers responsabilties
+- Indoor courts